Polish G-spaces and continuous logic: Logic action over the Urysohn space

-The Lopez-Escobar theorem states that in the (discrete) $S_{\infty}$-space of countable structures any invariant Borel subset is defined by a formula of $L_{\omega_1 \omega}$.
-This theorem is crucial for Corolorary 1.13 of \cite{becker2} that any nice topology is defined by a countable fragment of $L_{\omega_1 \omega}$.
-In this subsection we discuss some versions of this theorem in the space of continuous structures.
+Corolorary 1.13 of \cite{becker2} states that any nice topology of the $S_{\infty}$-space of discrete countable structures is defined by a countable fragment of $L_{\omega_1 \omega}$.
+The crucial point of the proof is the L\'{o}pez-Escobar theorem that in the $S_{\infty}$-space of countable structures any invariant Borel subset is defined by a formula of $L_{\omega_1 \omega}$.
+In this subsection we discuss some versions of the L\'{o}pez-Escobar theorem in the space of continuous structures on $\mathbb{U}$ and continuous versions of Corolorary 1.13 of \cite{becker2}.